yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 * The browser may prompt end-user for consent before opening deep links, introducing additional friction.
 * Browser loading of urls and redirecting may be noticeable, providing a less smooth UX.
 * App developers cannot control which browser will be used to handle the response redirect_uri, which risks losing cookies used to bind session identifiers to the user agent (nonce, state or PKCE verifier), which may cause the flow to break.
-* "Orphan" browser tabs might be left over, which while they do not directly impact the flow, such "clutter" degrades the overall UX's cleanliness.
+* After the flow is complete, "orphan" browser tabs might be left over.
+While they do not directly impact the flow, they can be regarded as unnecessary "clutter".

 # App2Web
 ~~~ aasvg